mckennapsean/dissertation/content/01-intro.md

 ## Contributions

-The primary contribution of this dissertation is the **design activity framework**: a structure for how to teach novices to perform a human-centered visualization design process while tracking their design decisions.
-We introduce this framework as a methodology for visualization designers pursuing problem-driven work, such as design studies.
+The primary contribution of this dissertation is the **design activity framework**: a structure for how to perform a human-centered, data visualization design process while tracking design methods, visualization artifacts, and design decisions for each design activity.
+We introduce this framework as a methodology for visualization designers pursuing problem-driven work, such as design studies, but we also recognize its potential usefulness for general visualization design, teaching novice visualization designers, and visualization design pedagogy.
 The key novelty to this framework is its specificity for visualization design by connecting steps of the design process to the design decisions made and visualization-specific artifacts obtained.
 Other novel aspects of this framework include its flexibility for iteration, actionability to guide novice visualization designers, and connections to existing visualization models.
 To strengthen the contribution of